• February 4, 2025

 Alarm & Emergency Notification Systems

 A rapid response to workplace violence can minimise harm and prevent escalation.
 Emergency notification systems enable instant communication across an organisation, ensuring employees receive alerts and instructions in critical situations.
+In high-risk settings like healthcare facilities, where incidents can occur suddenly, these systems save vital seconds.

 Types of alarm and notification systems include: